gitwit-mistry/menu-driven-pregram/README.md

 ## Menu Driven Program

-A basic project shows the fundamental strength of a Programming.
+A basic project shows the fundamental strength of Programming.

 ### Basic requirements: